neo4j-labs/neodash/README.md

 To let users choose your visualization, you must add it to the app's report configuration.
 This config is located in `src/config/ReportConfig.tsx`, and defined by the dictionary `REPORT_TYPES`.

-To add your visualization to the config, add a new entry to the `REPORT_TYPES` dictionary with a unique name.
+To add your visualization to the config, add a new key to the `REPORT_TYPES` dictionary with a unique name.
 The entry's value is an object which can contain the following fields:
-- type: the React component you created.
+- `label`: a display name for the visualization.
 Mandatory.
-- name: a display name for the visualization.
+- `component`: the React component that renders the visualization.
 Mandatory.
-- `TODO - add more details here...`
+- `helperText`: a string that is show under the query box in the report settings.
+Mandatory.
+- `selection`: a list that contains each of the selection boxes present in the report footer.
+Optional.
+- `settings`: a list of selection boxes that shows under the advanced settings.
+Optional.
+- `maxRecords`: a hard limit on the number of records the visualization can handle.
+Mandatory.
+- `useRecordMapper`: whether to use the in-built record mapper to fix your results in a specific format.
+Optional.
+- `useNodePropsAsFields`: whether to use the node property selector as a report footer override.
+Optional.

 If all works, please consider contributing your code to this repository.
-The more visualizations, the better!

 ## Questions / Suggestions
 If you have any questions about NeoDash, please reach out.
 For feature requests, consider opening an issue(link) on GitHub.